 Many dog trainers recommend this game for performance dogs as it can be so rewarding that it serves as a motivator that can be a great alternative to food rewards for positive reinforcement training.
 However, this game is best played when you teach some healthy boundaries with this game:

-The Team at LolaHemp Wishes the Best for You and Your Furry Friend During This Crisis!
+The Team at Lolahemp Wishes the Best for You and Your Furry Friend During These Times!

-Here at LolaHemp, we sincerely hope all of our customers and partners are staying safe during this uncertain time.
-Because of our mission focused on animal welfare, we wanted to help make sure you have lots of ideas to include your canine companion in on your stay at home plans.
+Here at Lolahemp, we sincerely hope all of our customers and partners are staying safe during this uncertain time.
+Because our mission is focused on animal welfare, we wanted to help make sure you have lots of ideas to include your canine companion in your stay-at-home plans.

-To learn more about LolaHemp, and our inspiration, Lola, we hope you will enjoy one last video:
+Those lonesome long walks are good, but we hope the indoor exercise ideas above help you fill the time when you’re not able to make it out to the trail.
+To learn more about Lolahemp, and our inspiration, Lola, we hope you will enjoy one last video: